 The admission process takes into consideration that one’s grade-point average, while significant, is only one factor in determining an applicant’s qualification for acceptance.
-Therefore, an advising session with an advisor from DCIE will be scheduled to supplement the information you provide on the BGS application form, which may also be obtained by calling Collegiate Studies at 305-284-4000.
+Therefore, an advising session with an enrollment advisor from DCIE will be scheduled, by calling Collegiate Studies at 305-284-4000, to supplement the information you provide on the BGS application form.

 Requirements for Graduation

 I. Candidates for the Bachelor of General Studies (BGS) degree must complete the required credit hours and achieve the quality point average specified for students in the University at large as stated in the section Academic Regulations and Procedures.
+Candidates must earn a C or better in approved classes of their Area of Concentration.
 Exempted is interpreted to refer exclusively to those exemptions provided under the following headings:

 - Advanced Standing and Placement (Credit Hour Granted);